Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/README.md

 ### What's not working for now
 - [ ] Nvidia RTX 3070 (won't work due to no driver in macOS)
 - [ ] HDMI port (routed to Nvidia RTX 3070; same as above)
-- [ ] Ambient sensor (need to port driver from Linux for display brightness control; check <a href="https://github.com/s-light/ASUS-ZenBook-Pro-Duo-UX581GV/tree/master/screen_brightness">s-light/ASUS-ZenBook-Pro-Duo-UX581GV</a>)
+- [ ] Native brightness control with macOS CoreDisplay (need to port driver from Linux for display brightness control; check <a href="https://github.com/s-light/ASUS-ZenBook-Pro-Duo-UX581GV/tree/master/screen_brightness">s-light/ASUS-ZenBook-Pro-Duo-UX581GV</a>)
-- [ ] Native brightness control with macOS CoreDisplay (same as above)
+- [ ] Ambient light sensor (same as above)
 - [ ] Thunderbolt eGPU (WIP; need to work with DROM and SSDT)
 - [ ] ScreenPad multi-touch control (WIP; working on VoodooI2C)
 - [ ] Numpad (need to port driver from Linux; check <a href="https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver">mohamed-badaoui/asus-touchpad-numpad-driver</a>)